rashup198/Renter/readme.md

-# Streamline
+# Aawash

-Streamline is a platform designed for YouTubers to manage video uploads and collaborate with editors, simplifying the workflow for approving and uploading videos remotely.
+Aawash is a platform that connects landlords with college students looking for places to live.
+It makes it easy for landlords to list their properties and for students to find suitable accommodations.
+With features like user registration and secure login, Aawash helps simplify the process of finding housing.

 ## Features